geosolutions-it/crop-information-portal/admin_manual/en/admin/csv/index.rst

 	rowid,factor,crop,month,dec,max,min,opt,
 	1,"Tmax_avg","fake_crop_2","Apr",1,16,42,15,20
 	1,"Tmax_avg","fake_crop_2","May",1,16,42,15,20

+.. note::   * *max*: the maximum value to show in Crop Status module for the dekad and the crop
+            * *min*: the minimum value to show in Crop Status module for the dekad and the crop
+            * *opt*: optimal value (dashed in Crop Status charts)

 The first column is ignored and the other columns are the cropdata table columns.
 The primary key of this table is composed by: 'crop', 'month', 'factor' and 'dec' columns.